jinouchi/fim/README.md

 This will hash all system files from all directories listed in the create_hashes.sh file and save the file as $HASHES (hashes.txt by default).

-Copy the hashes file to the test system.
+Copy the hashes file to the control system.

-On the test system, clone this repo and run
+On the control system, clone this repo and run

 cd fim